Request Tracing Configuration

 - Reservoir Sampling

 When disabled, the trace stores will contain the longest request traces.
 When enabled, the chance of any sampled request being in the trace stores becomes constant.
+Note that this applies to both trace stores - in most circumstances it doesn’t make sense to have this enabled if Store Historic Traces is also enabled.

 - Trace Store Size